csae1152/SamzaHivePigNeo4J/README.md

 Explaining auto failover.

 It's a routine for checking if clusters are responding.
+Which is really important for monitoring your system health.